FlipFloop/docs.ctjs.rocks/docs/tut-polishing-jettycat.md

 ## Animating background in the main menu + parallax effect

-The parallax effect is used in gamedev since the ancient times — once console's processors got strong enough to draw backgrounds.
-The effect is made by moving a number of background layers at different speeds to create an effect of depth.
+The parallax effect is used in gamedev since ancient times — once console's processors got strong enough to draw backgrounds.
+The effect is made by moving several background layers at different speeds to create an effect of depth.
 Though we won't get a strong effect in this tutorial, we will learn how to config backgrounds in ct.js, and liven up our main menu and overall view.

 Go to the room `MainMenu`, and open the "Backgrounds" tab in the left column.
 Then, click the gear icon next to the background `BG_Sky`.
-We will need to slowly move the background from left to right, so that our clouds get moving.
+We will need to slowly move the background from left to right so that our clouds get moving.
 Set the Movement speed to `-1`, `0`.
-These values tell the background to move against the X axis one pixel at second.
+These values tell the background to move against the X-axis one pixel at second.

 ![Setting a background's movement speed in ct.js](./images/tutJettyCat_32.png)